bonitasoft/bonita-doc/md/custom-authorization-rule-mapping.md

 ## Introduction

 This tutorial explains how to customize authorization rule mapping.

+Authorization rule is a java bean that must implement `getId` and `isAllowed` methods.

+Authorization Rule Mapping is a set of rules used to allow connected user to access [page and form](page-and-form-development-overview.md).
+An empty list grants access to user.
+A non empty list allows access if all rules return true to their `isAllowed` method.
+Those rules grant or not access to the connected user for:
+  * use a page or for mto start a process
+  * display process overview
+  * use a page or form to execute a task

 The tutorial can be used with Bonita BPM Community edition, and uses features that are available in all editions.

 ::: warning
-The following elements may be used as extension points but there is no guarantee of stability across versions.
+The following elements may be used as extension points but could be subject to change across versions.
 No changes are planned, but we reserve the right to change make incompatible changes in any future version.
 :::

+## Create and deploy custom authorization rule

-## Create custom authorization rule java project
+### Create custom authorization rule java project

+In this example, Custom authorization rule is a maven-based java project that need a `maven` dependency on `bonita-server` maven artifact.

 * `pom.xml`